 16 DecCatharine Thompson daughter of Sgt Lewis Thompson and Eleanor, born on 11 June.

 23 DecMoses Home son of Sgt James Home and Margaret, born on 26 November.

-A regimental soldier was transferred from the Ophthalmia Ward in the Military Hospital Valletta to the Regimental Hospital of the 18th Regiment at Fort Ricasoli for the benefit of a change of air.
+Two men with ophthalmia, one from the 18th Foot, the other from the 90th Regiment were transferred from the Ophthalmia Ward in the Military Hospital Valletta to the Regimental Hospital of the 18th Regiment at Fort Ricasoli for the benefit of a change of air.
 Staff Surgeon James Dillon Tully said that the patient had an opaque cornea of his left eye before he left for England, and his health had been a good deal impaired by a long confinement in hospital.